 Small Business Program (SBP)

-A SBP participant must fall within the definition of a Small Business as defined by the U.S. Small Business Administration (SBA), either in terms of the average number of employees over the past 12 months, or average annual receipts over the past three (3) years.
-Does your business meet the SBA definition?
-Click here to find out.
+A SBP participant must fall within the definition of a Small Business as defined by the U.S. Small Business Administration (SBA), either in terms of the average number of employees over the past 12 months, or average annual receipts over the past three years.
+Review info to find out if your business meets the SBA definition.

 Please carefully review the registration application instructions, tool, and links provided below, prior to submitting a SBP application.
 To aid in expediting the registration process, please use the SBA Determination tool , print your results, and attach it to your application.
 See SBA Size Determination result example.